The Best Online Tutoring Jobs Offering Up to $60 per hour!

 To qualify for one of their positions you need to be eligible to work in the US or Canada, Bachelor’s degree in any field, one school year of traditional teaching experience or equivalent in mentoring, tutoring, or alternative education.
 This is a great job for moms because you don’t have to sacrifice time with your kids during the day.
 Peak working hours are very early in the morning and late at night when the kids are asleep.
 The pay ranges from $15-$22 per hour with a 3.9/5 star rating on Glassdoor

 Pros: You get bonuses for being on time, student sign-ups, teaching over 30 classes a month, and extra bonuses each month.
-The company treats staff well and listens to feedback.
+The company treats the staff well and listens to feedback.

 Cons: Not recommended for moms with small children unless you have help.
-Very competitive interview only a small percentage make it, but you can get a good coach/referral teacher to help you get hired.
+Very competitive interviews only a small percentage make it, but you can get a good coach/referral teacher to help you get hired.

 2. Magic Ears

 Magic Ears is very similar to VIPKID and is one of the higher paying companies hiring teachers to teach children in China English.
 You will need a bachelor’s degree (in any subject) and teaching experience or teaching experience outside the classroom with children like mentoring, children’s church, etc. and from the U.S. or Canada.
 See how this mom earns $3,000 per month with Magic Ears.

 Magic Ears is based in Beijing so due to the time difference you’d be expected to work a schedule (that you choose) from 5:00 p.m. to 9:00 p.m. and between 9 a.m. and 9 p.m.
 The pay ranges from $18 – $26 per hour with a 3.5/5 star rating on Glassdoor.